St.Giles’, St.Bartholomew’s & St.Mary’s | Weddings

 What should I do first of all?

 You are encouraged to come along and worship at our churches on a Sunday to ensure that you are comfortable with the type of worship and are happy to make our church your spiritual home.
+You can also meet our Vicar, the Revd Ashley Hines.

 Special requirements to be married in our churches